PenguinJunk/PenguinJunk.github.io/_posts/2023-03-12-MVPs-in-non-digital-applications.md

 author: pj
 ---
 # MVP of organisation structure
-While [starting](../IIPP0011-Assignment1-v1/) [my previous post](../IIPP0011-Assignment1-v4/), I speculated about specifying MVPs for non-digital solutions.
+While [starting](../IIPP0011-Assignment1-v1/) [a previous post](../IIPP0011-Assignment1-v4/), I speculated about specifying MVPs for non-digital solutions.
 In an idle conversation with a colleague recently, I suggested that the approach being used for their department's latest reorganisation was much like past examples of over-scoped IT projects - [Complex Sprawling Disappointments (CSDs)](../IIPP0011-Assignment1-v4/).

 The current reorganisation arose from a frustration that the department was not creating enough new products.
 The approach to restructuring the department has been to try to duplicate the structures applied in other organisations.
 However, after a year (many more than [U.S. Digital Services Playbook's](https://playbook.cio.gov/) "no longer than three months"), the reorganisation is only just being rolled out.
 In the mean time, staff have been unsettled (some have quit) and work is being impacted.